scikit-learn-contrib/MAPIE/doc/tutorial_classification.rst

 .. image:: images/tuto_classification_1.jpeg
     :align: center

 We fit our training data with a Gaussian Naive Base estimator.
-And then we apply :class:`mapie.classification.MapieClassifier` with the method ``score`` to the estimator indicating that it has already been fitted.
+And then we apply :class:`mapie.classification.MapieClassifier` with the method ``score`` to the estimator indicating that it has already been fitted with `cv="prefit"`.
-We then estimate the prediction sets with differents alphas with a ``fit`` and ``predict`` process.
+We then estimate the prediction sets with differents alpha values with a ``fit`` and ``predict`` process.

 .. code-block:: python